supposedly/nutshell/README.md

 3, any.0, any.1, 0, any.2, 3
 4, any.0, any.1, 0, any.2, 4
 ```
-This indicates to Nutshell that the auxiliary should remain "stationary" while its symmetries are applied to it.
+This indicates to Nutshell that the auxiliary should remain "stationary" while the main transition's symmetries are applied.
-If it were written here as `rotate4!(N[N])` instead of `none!(N[N])`, the Golly output would contain a rotate4
+If it were written here as `rotate4!(N[N])` instead of `none!(N[N])`, the Golly output would contain a rotate4 expansion of
-expansion of each of the final four lines.
+each of the final four lines.

 ### Custom symmetry types
 The implementation of the above-mentioned symmetry-switching allows, conveniently, for nonstandard symmetries to be defined and